TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/dbx-shipping-tamper.md

 ## **Recommended Steps**

-Perform the following steps before you reachout to support
+Perform the following steps before you reach out to support

 1. Take a picture of the damaged package
 2. Do not use the device/disks